—- Eyewitness account —-

 Betrayal begets betrayal.

 Our fate and future.
 Nine lives – Band on the Run- at the mercy of shooters and looters.
 Occasional flashing flares and ear-deafening rockets jolted us.
 Standing room only.
-No sleeping, only pounding hearts.

 Wednesday APRIL 30, 1975, OPEN SEA

-A 40-miles trip took us all night.
+A trip of 40 miles took us all night.

-Unsteady on a swaying gangway. we were however not greeted by any Statue of Liberty.
-Our “TSA” checkpoint was an oil-drum filled with freshly confiscated guns and knives.
-A navy sentry eyeballed all carry-on.
-Leaning to peak over the person ahead in line, the giraffe in me saw an open Samsonite sardine-pack with gold bars (glistening like les poisons doré– in the Au Marche poem I learned at French school).
+Leaning to peak over the person ahead in line, the giraffe in me saw an open Samsonite sardine-packed with gold bars (glistening like les poisons doré– in the Au Marche poem I learned at French school).

 Not everyone made their escape as hastily.